DO I GET WORKERS COMPENSATION AFTER WORK INJURY – ATTORNEYS MN

 To satisfy the “in the course of employment” requirement for a workers comp claim in MN, (1) an employ’s injury must occur within the time and space boundaries of employment.
 When an injury occurs off the business premises or outside of regular business hours, the employee is still entitled to compensation if the employee was being of service to the employer at the time of the injury.
 Where the employee suffers a medical emergency at work and co-employee’s negligence make it worse, or employment conditions make it worse, it arises out of his employment and is covered by the Act.

-If you are injured on the job at work and have a question about whether your injury is covered by workers compensation, please call our office for a free consultation with a lawyer.
-Our MN personal injury lawyers represent people injured in a work accident in their claim against a third party, e.g. a postal worker bit by a dog, a machine worker injured by defective equipment, being injured by another driver while driving for work, etc. If your question is only about workers comp benefits from your employer, we will answer your basic questions and then refer you to a workers compensation lawyer we frequently refer cases to.
+If you are injured on the job at work and have a question about whether your injury is covered by workers compensation, please call our office for a free consultation with an attorney.
+Our MN personal injury lawyers represent people injured in a work accident in their claim against a third party, e.g. a postal worker bit by a dog, a machine worker injured by defective equipment, being injured by another driver while driving for work, etc. If your question is solely about workers comp benefits from your employer, we will answer your basic questions and then refer you to a workers compensation lawyer we frequently refer cases to.
 The initial consultation is free, and we never charge anything unless we recover compensation for you.
-You can discuss your workers compensation case with an attorney over the phone or in our office.
+You can discuss your workers’ compensation case with an attorney over the phone or in our office.